moorelabvanderbilt/moorelabwiki/ethanol.md

 You may want to bring a cart to transport the box.
 4 gallons of ethanol weighs about 25 lbs, so you probably don't want to carry that all the way back to the lab.

-There are two ways to go: outside and inside.
+There are two routes to get to the vendor: outside and inside.

-### Outside
+### Outside route

 Walk out of Light Hall following the purple line: